kanno-soe/kanno-soe/Exposition/Theory.md

 ```

 Act-time follows the concrete receiving at `b₁` or responding at `b₂`; the floor-face reads that same `b₁` or `b₂` without an independently standing receiver or responder.
 Shu and shō are reciprocal faces of that receiving or responding within the Graded Resonance: one name follows the enactment, the other its no-own-being, non-attaining realization.

-Floor corresponds to the term *nippapañca-dhātu*, an abstract term of “not proliferation”, which is what floor specifically refers to.

-Act-time corresponds approximately to the term *vacī-saṅkhāra*, discursive/verbal thought.

-The two terms can intersect, in designation without grasping, however here each is a term focusing on their specific aspect without considering whether the other is present of not.

-One can talk of the floor at act-time in the same way that one can talk of sleep at act-time — it doesn’t in itself require the person to be sleeping to do so, or cause one to sleep necessarily, or anything like that.

 To seek not-proliferation through not-*vacī-saṅkhāra* would be a one-sided approach toward not-proliferation.
 On the other side, ignoring *nippapañca-dhātu* because it is a “not-“, and considering *only* act-time would be another form of one-sidedness.